openframeworks/ofBook/chapters/generativemesh/chapter.md

             mesh.addColor(c);

             // And add this line to your existing for loop:
-            // It will create a ofVec3f with 3 random values
+            // It will create a ofVec3f with 3 random values, which
-            // These will allow us to move the x, y and z coordinates of each vertex independently offsets.push_back(ofVec3f(ofRandom(0,100000), ofRandom(0,100000), ofRandom(0,100000)));
+            // will allow us to move the x, y and z coordinates of
+            // each vertex independently
+            offsets.push_back(ofVec3f(ofRandom(0,100000), ofRandom(0,100000), ofRandom(0,100000)));
         }
     }